 Standing straight up will allow your diaphragm to expand easily, your organs and stomach will not be in the way of your diaphragm and this is why it is a lot easier to breathe while standing up.
 Most singers who sing do it standing up, if you have only sung while sitting down then you should definitely try out singing while standing up, the results will be noticeable immediately.
 If you have ever played a handheld instrument then you have probably done it while standing up.

 You would definitely not grab something like a string instrument and play it upside down or holding it tightly.
 Your body is your own musical instrument and you will have to treat it like that.
 If you use it incorrectly then you will only limit how your voice will perform.
 There is a lot more at play when you are singing than just the quality of your voice.
 Singing is like a puzzle, and one of its bigger pice is your ability to breathe which you can not do correctly while sitting down.

 There are some singers who due to some medical conditions find it difficult to stand up for longer periods of time.
 These singers know that they are at a disadvantage when they are singing, so their only option is to learn how to control their diaphragm as efficiently as possible.
 If you have ever seen a singer singing while sitting down you have probably noticed one thing, that their backs are straight as an arrow.

 If you are sitting down with a hunched back, and you try to sing like that you will immediately notice how difficult it is, not just to sing the high notes but to inhale enough air to hold any other note, this is especially difficult if you have a forward head posture.
-If you want to know how sitting down or standing up effects your own voice, then sit down, hunch your back, lean forward your head and start singing, your voice will be unrecognizable.
+If you want to know how sitting down or standing up affects your own voice, then sit down, hunch your back, lean forward your head, and start singing, your voice will be unrecognizable.
 If you want to check out some of the best breathing exercises for singers then check out my recent article Breathing exercises for singing ( Top 11 Exercises ).